-Find out if and when you need building consent for building a deck on your property.
+Find out whether you need building consent for building a deck on your property.

 When you need a building consent for a deck

-You only need a building consent for decks, platforms, bridges, boardwalks and similar structures where someone can fall more than 1.5 meters.
+You only need a building consent for decks, platforms, bridges, boardwalks and similar structures where someone can fall more than 1.5 metres from the proposed structure.

 Safety barriers

-Under Building Code clause F4, you must have a safety barrier on structures where there is a fall of 1 meter and more.
+Under Building Code clause F4, you must have a safety barrier on structures where there is a fall of 1 metre or more.

 What needs consent

-- You want to build a platform with a height above ground level of 1.7 meters.
+1. You want to build a platform with a height above ground level of 1.7 metres.
 You also need a safety barrier as there could be a fall of 1 meter or more.
 You'll need a building consent.

-- You have an apartment complex and you want to provide outdoor decks to the apartments on the upper levels.
-You also need a safety barrier as there could be a fall of 1 meter or more.
+2. You have an apartment complex and you want to provide outdoor decks to the apartments on the upper levels.
+You also need a safety barrier as there could be a fall of 1 metre or more.
 You'll need a building consent.

 What doesn't need consent

-- You build a low-level deck to create a level entry to your house.
-The deck has a maximum height of 500 mm above ground level.
-You don't need building consent because the fall would be less than 1.5 meters.
+1. You build a low-level deck to create a level entry to your house.
+The deck has a maximum height of 500mm above ground level.
+You don't need building consent because the fall would be less than 1.5 metres.

-- You build a 50 square meter deck attached to two sides of your house.
-It has a maximum height of 900 mm above ground so even if it were to collapse, the fall would be less than 1.5 meters.
+2. You build a 50 square meter deck attached to two sides of your house.
+It has a maximum height of 900mm above ground so even if it were to collapse, the fall would be less than 1.5 metres.

-- You want to build a boardwalk across some rough ground to give your tenants access to a garden.
-The highest point of the boardwalk is 1.5 meters above the ground with a safety barrier is installed on both sides.
+3. You want to build a boardwalk across some rough ground to give your tenants access to a garden.
+The highest point of the boardwalk is 1.5 metres above the ground, with a safety barrier installed on both sides.

 Contact details